Externalities in Chore Division: Introduction

 \section{Introduction}

-The problem of allocating a heterogeneous, divisible resource among a set of $n$ agents with varying preferences is essentially described as the problem of cutting a cake in intuitive concepts.
-The cake cutting problem is a fundamental topic in the theory of fair division \cite{brams1996fair,Cake,moulin2004fair,brandt2016handbook} and it has received a significant amount of attention in the domains of mathematics, economics, political science, and computer science \cite{TheEfficiencyoffairdivision,cakecuttingreallyisnotapieceofcake,feeiciencyoffairdivisionwithconnectedpiece,ChildrenCryingatbirthdayparties,cakecuttingnotjustchildplay,TheQuerycomplexityofcakecutting}.
+The problem of allocating a heterogeneous, divisible resource among a set of $n$ agents with varying preferences is essentially described as the problem of cutting a cake.
+The cake cutting problem is a fundamental topic in the theory of fair division \cite{brams1996fair,Cake,moulin2004fair,brandt2016handbook,ANoteOnCakeCutting} and it has received a significant amount of attention in the domains of mathematics, economics, political science, and computer science \cite{TheEfficiencyoffairdivision,cakecuttingreallyisnotapieceofcake,feeiciencyoffairdivisionwithconnectedpiece,ChildrenCryingatbirthdayparties,cakecuttingnotjustchildplay,TheQuerycomplexityofcakecutting}.
 Dividing a cake fairly among agents is a challenging task. \textit{Envy-freeness} and \textit{proportionality} are the most important criteria of a fair allocation in the cake-cutting literature.
-In an envy-free allocation, every agent is pleased with the pieces they are allocated as opposed to any other agent's allocation.
-In a proportional allocation, each agent receives at least $\frac{1}{n}$ of the value he estimates to the cake.
+In an envy-free allocation, every agent is pleased with the pieces they are allocated as opposed to any other agent's allocation \cite{ANENVY-FREECAKEDIVISIONPROTOCOL,ADiscreteandBoundedEnvy-FreeCakeCuttingProtocolforAnyNumberofAgents}.
+In a proportional allocation, each agent receives at least $1/n$ of the value he estimates to the cake \cite{Howtocutacakefairly}.
 When all of the cake has been divided, envy-freeness entails proportionality.
-It is generally known that envy-free allocations always exists \cite{ANENVY-FREECAKEDIVISIONPROTOCOL} and even if we specify that each agent must receive a connected piece \cite{rental,Stromquist1980HowTC}.
-In addition to the existence, the algorithmic design aspect of the process has also been thought about for a long time \cite{ADiscreteandBoundedEnvy-FreeCakeCuttingProtocolforAnyNumberofAgents,Aboundedandenvy-freecakecuttingalgorithm,Adiscreteandboundedenvyfreecakecuttingprotocolforfouragents,Howtocutacakefairly,ANoteOnCakeCutting,Stromquist2008EnvyFreeCD}.
-For any number of agents, we are able to calculate a proportional allocation \cite{Howtocutacakefairly,ANoteOnCakeCutting} as well as an envy-free allocation \cite{ADiscreteandBoundedEnvy-FreeCakeCuttingProtocolforAnyNumberofAgents}.

 The two concepts of fairness are obviously fundamentally distinct upon closer examination.
 The concept of envy-freeness itself assumes that agents compare their own allocations to those of others, while proportionality just needs each agent to assess the quality of their own allocation in comparison to their best possible allocation.
 This first assumption, which comes from psychological research, argues that agents are influenced both by their own piece of cake and the pieces of other agents.
-This type of influences is classified as "externalities".
+This type of influence is classified as ``externalities".
 These externalities may be either positive or negative.